EDAriR/YoutubeDownloader/UdemyYoutube/share/doc/youtube_dl/README.txt

     -R, --retries RETRIES            Number of retries (default is 10), or "infinite".
-    --fragment-retries RETRIES       Number of retries for a fragment (default is 10), or "infinite" (DASH and hlsnative only)
+    --fragment-retries RETRIES       Number of retries for a fragment (default is 10), or "infinite" (DASH, hlsnative and ISM)
-    --skip-unavailable-fragments     Skip unavailable fragments (DASH and
+    --skip-unavailable-fragments     Skip unavailable fragments (DASH, hlsnative
-                                     hlsnative only)
+                                     and ISM)
     --abort-on-unavailable-fragment  Abort downloading when some fragment is not available
+    --keep-fragments                 Keep downloaded fragments on disk after downloading is finished; fragments are
+                                     erased by default
     --buffer-size SIZE               Size of download buffer (e.g. 1024 or 16K) (default is 1024)
     --no-resize-buffer               Do not automatically adjust the buffer size.
 By default, the buffer size is automatically resized from an initial value
                                      of SIZE.
+    --http-chunk-size SIZE           Size of a chunk for chunk-based HTTP downloading (e.g. 10485760 or 10M) (default
+                                     is disabled).
+May be useful for bypassing bandwidth throttling imposed by a webserver
+                                     (experimental)
     --playlist-reverse               Download playlist videos in reverse order --playlist-random                Download playlist videos in random order --xattr-set-filesize             Set file xattribute ytdl.filesize with